henrikub/Optimal-Pacing-Mod/README.md

 Known issues:
 --------
 - Sometimes the cyclist's previous power output gets "redrawn" many times in a row instead of incrementing steadily.
 It usually goes away after a few seconds, but if it gets too annoying closing and reopening the window should fix it.
 - There might be inaccuracies regarding the lead-in distance at the beginning of a route.
-As a consequence, the target power graph might be displayed at slightly the position in the route.
+As a consequence, the target power graph being slightly mispositioned along the route.
 However, if you cross the start banner exactly when the target power graph starts, it should be accurate enough.